tianyingw/tianyingw.github.io/gallery.md

 ## Estimating quantile curves for zero-inflated outcomes
 - **Student's name:** Zirui Wang.
-(This work was conducted when Zirui was a junior student at Tsinghua University from 2021-2022.)
+(This work was finished when Zirui was a senior undergraduate student at Tsinghua University from 2021-2022.)

 <img align="center" src="/img/Roseburia_histogram.png" alt="" width="700">

+- **Summary:** We consider the complex data modeling problem motivated by the zero-inflated and overdispersed microbiome read count data.
+Several parametric approaches have been proposed to address issues of zero inflation and overdispersion, such as zero-inflated Poisson regression and zero-inflated Negative Binomial regression.
+However, parametric assumptions could be easily violated in real-world applications.
-- **Summary:** Single-index models provide flexible data analysis than linear model while remaining interpretability.
-Though single-index model has been studied under the quantile regression framework, it cannot be applied directly to zero-inflated outcomes, which are commonly observed in single-cell data, microbiome data, counts data, etc. In this project, we propose a single-index quantile regression model for zero-inflated outcomes and establish the asymptotic theorem for the index coefficients estimator as well as the entire quantile regression curve.
+    To relax the parametric assumptions and provide a robust modeling framework, we consider single-index quantile regression models, as quantile regression makes no distribution assumptions, and single-index models provide more flexibility than linear models while remaining interpretability.
+Though single-index models have been studied under the quantile regression framework, they cannot be applied directly to zero-inflated outcomes, especially when the degree of zeros varies across subjects.
+    In this project, we propose a semiparametric single-index quantile regression framework, which is flexible to include a wide range of possible association functions and adaptable to the various zero proportions across subjects.
+We establish the asymptotic normality of the index coefficients estimator and the asymptotic convergence rate of the nonparametric quantile regression curve estimation.
+Through Monte Carlo simulation studies and the application in a microbiome study, we demonstrate the superior performance of the proposed method.
 The above figure shows how our proposed method fits the real microbiome data (Roseburia) better than other methods.

-- **Related paper:** <ins>Wang, Z.</ins> and **Wang, T.<b>*</b>** (2022+). _"Inference on single-index quantile regression model for zero-inflated outcomes"_, under review.
+- **Related paper:** <ins>Wang, Z.</ins> and **Wang, T.<b>*</b>** (2022+). _"A Semiparametric Quantile Single-Index  Model for Zero-Inflated and Overdispersed Outcomes"_, under review.